oxidecomputer/p4/book/text/src/03-01-endianness.md

 # Endianness

-The basic rules for endiannes follow.
+The basic rules for endianness follow.
 Generally speaking numeric fields are in big endian when they come in off the wire, little endian while in the program, and transformed back to big endian on the way back out onto the wire.
 We refer to this as confused endian.